sa-tre/satre-specification/docs/source/standard.md

 * - A TRE must have a data egress process which enforces information governance rules/processes.
   - The data egress process needs to ensure that information governance requirements are adhered to.
     In particular, it should require that an egress request has been approved by all required parties.
-* - A TRE could require independent approval for data ingress and egress events.
+* - A TRE's data egress process could sometimes require project-independent approval.
-  - A person independent to a project, for example a TRE admin or dedicated referee, could check ingress and egress requests to ensure information governance processes are correctly followed in the absence of an automated process.
+  - There may be cases where there are multiple stakeholders for a piece of analysis including data providers, data analysts, data subjects, the TRE organisation.
+    A data egress process may then require approval from people not on the project team, for example an external referee or TRE organisation representative
 * - A TRE must keep a record of what data it holds.
   - Good records are important for ensuring compliance with legislation, understanding risk and aiding good data hygiene.
     The record should include a description of the data, its source, contact details for the data owner, which projects use the data, the date it was recieved, when it is expected to no longer be needed.